eegsynth/eegsynth/doc/midiosc.md

 cd MidiOSC
 scons
 ```

+The *pyliblo* Pthon package is only needed for testing the example.py  script provided in MidiOSC.

 I had to make the following changes to the SConstruct file to deal with the liblo header and library being in /opt/local, which is the default place for macports.